 When we are asked matter-of-fact questions by those who hold sway over the culture, we ought not to be caught unawares.
 Let us all have proper answers from studying and understanding issues.
 Let us ask our Lord for appropriate answers that are truthful.
 Because if you speak the truth, it is the only way to love the culture.

 Christianity is offensive.
 It begins with the truth that none of us measure up to the standard God gives.
 In fact, the moment we can understand that, we realize we’ve already fatally failed.
 God stepped in.
 He sent His Son to stand in that gap, reconciling the world to Himself.
-Those that trust in Him have been redeemed of the mortal debt owed.
+Those that trust in Him has been redeemed of the mortal debt owed.
 Our job transitions to an ambassador of reconciliation.

 Just as Jesus died for you, He also died for those whose struggle is not like yours.
 Let’s love them by being truthful.
 Soft-pedaling sin is really an endorsement of it.

 The cultural divide will only continue to grow exponentially.
 We have the Book that tells us this.
-We can try to go along to get along, it what does that win us?
+We can try to go along to get along, what does that win us?

 Let us urge others to be reconciled to God, and let Him clean them up.
 I know He is still trying to clean me up.
 I have His promises to see that through.